Wealden District: Landmarks

 Major landmarks include the Seven Sisters and Cuckmere Haven along the coast; and the Long Man of Wilmington together with all of the paths over the South Downs National Park.
 Roman fortified hills can be found in the north of the area and Uckfield has a large architectural conservation area.

 Sheffield Park Garden is an informal landscape garden now owned by the National Trust but laid out by Capability Brown.
 Near to this is the terminus of the Bluebell Railway, a heritage, steam railway line.

 A late medieval castle construction, moated Herstmonceux Castle, was begun in 1440.
 It is open to visitors and there are organised tours on a few summer days.

-Ashdown Forest is to the north of the Weald and is the home of Winnie the Pooh.
+The north of the district includes Ashdown Forest, which provided the inspiration for the Hundred Acre Wood in the Winnie the Pooh stories by A. A. Milne, who lived in Hartfield.